rdiaz02/EvAM-Tools/README.md

 If you use the package or the web app, please **cite** the Bioinformatics paper:
 Diaz-Uriarte, R & Herrera-Nieto, P. 2022.
-EvAM-Tools: tools for evolutionary accumulation and cancer progression models. _Bioinformatics_.  https://doi.org/10.1093/bioinformatics/btac710 .
+EvAM-Tools: tools for evolutionary accumulation and cancer progression models. _Bioinformatics_, 38 (24): 5457-5459.  https://doi.org/10.1093/bioinformatics/btac710 .

 <b>Funding:</b> Supported by grant PID2019-111256RB-I00 funded by MCIN/AEI/10.13039/501100011033 and Comunidad de Madrid's PEJ-2019-AI/BMD-13961 to R. Diaz-Uriarte.